cobwebch/external_import/Documentation/Installation/Index.rst

 Upgrade to 6.0.0
 """"""""""""""""

+All properties that were deprecated in version 5.0.0 were removed and the backwards-compatibility layer was dropped.
+Please refer to the :ref:`5.0.0 upgrade instructions <installation-upgrade-500>` and check if you have applied all changes.

 External Import is now configured for using the standard (Symfony) dependency injection mechanism.
 This means it is not necessary to instantiate the :php:`\Cobweb\ExternalImport\Importer` class must using Extbase's